Table of Contents

 Ingredients that Add Sodium

-The biggest contributor to sodium in homemade chili is often the ingredients.
-Even seemingly harmless additions can pack more sodium than expected.
+The most significant contributor to Sodium in homemade chili is often the ingredients.
+Even seemingly harmless additions can pack more Sodium than expected.
 Here’s a breakdown of the main offenders:

-- Broths provide flavor and richness to chili, but traditional varieties can contain over 800 mg of sodium per cup.
+- Broths and Stocks Broths provide flavor and richness to chili, but traditional varieties can contain over 800 mg of Sodium per cup.

 - Consider using low-sodium or homemade broth to reduce the impact.

-- Make your own spice blend using paprika, cumin, garlic powder, and cayenne to skip the salt.
+- To skip the salt, make your spice blend using paprika, cumin, garlic powder, and cayenne.

-- Meats like sausage, bacon, or chorizo can contribute over 700 mg of sodium per serving.
+- Processed Meats Meats like sausage, bacon, or chorizo can contribute over 700 mg of Sodium per serving.

-- Toppings like shredded cheese, sour cream, and tortilla chips can increase sodium quickly.
+- Cheese and Garnishes Toppings like shredded cheese, sour cream, and tortilla chips can increase Sodium quickly.

 Cooking Methods and Salt Use